srinivasp5647/CLI/README.md

 # E-commerce-CLI

-Run queries in the sql files to create structured database and tables for this app.
+Run queries in the .sql files to create structured database and tables for this app.

 This Command Line Interface based E-commerce app has two flows :